daniel-guggenheim/newspaper-delivery/README.md

 # Send daily newspaper
-Send an email each morning with the newspaper of the day in pdf.
+Send an email each morning with the newspaper of the day in pdf. (for the Swiss newspaper "Le Temps" https://www.letemps.ch/)

 ## Configuration
 - Install [Google Cloud SDK](https://cloud.google.com/sdk/install)